 FORS 4380.
 Ethics & Prof Practice.
 3 Hours.

 Students are provided an overview of ethics and professional practice in forensic science.
 Ethical dilemmas, bias, and organizational culture are explored.

 Prerequisite: FORS 3366.

 FORS 4442.
 Intro to Forensic Anthropology.
 4 Hours.

-This course equips students with the methodologies and applications of forensic anthropology.
+Students are equipped with the methodologies and applications of forensic anthropology.
 The course includes extensive hands-on exercises working with the human skeletal system.
-Students will learn and apply the methods used in building the human biological profile, which includes the determination of sex, age, ancestry, and stature based on skeletal features.
+Students learn and apply the methods used in building the human biological profile, which includes the determination of sex, age, ancestry, and stature based on skeletal features.
 Students learn the biomechanics of bone and identify skeletal pathologies and/or trauma.
 Prerequisite: FORS 3420.